SerenityOS/serenity/CONTRIBUTING.md

 * Write your commit messages in proper English, with care and punctuation.
 * Squash your commits when making revisions after a patch review.
 * Add your personal copyright line to files when making substantive changes.
 (Optional but encouraged!)
+* Check the spelling of your code, comments and commit messages.

 **Don't:**